All Guides

 • Verify visa requirements for your country of citizenship

-• Apply for ESTA or tourist visa (6–12 weeks before trip)
+• Apply for ESTA or tourist visa through official government pages

 • Book a licensed outfitter (6–12 months before trip for popular destinations)